broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 ### What data does it require as input?

-- Reblocked single sample GVCF files (`input_vcfs`)
+- Reblocked single sample GVCF files
-- GVCF index files (`input_vcf_indexes`)
+- GVCF index files

 To see details about input requirements, see [Run Your Own Samples](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/run-your-own-samples.md).
 Example GVCF and index files in the Data tab of this workspace are hosted in a public Google bucket and links are provided in the sample data table.

-While the GVS has been tested with 250,000 single sample whole genome GVCF files as input, only datasets of up to 25,000 whole genomes are being used for beta testing.
+While the GVS has been tested with 410,000 single sample whole genome GVCF files as input, only datasets of up to 25,000 whole genomes are currently supported by the beta workflow.

 ### What does it return as output?